hyeonjungko/fexr/README.md

 All currency rates are updated every hour.

 ## TODO
-- figure out the cause of unique constraint errors
 - historical graphs with each currency
+- display currency symbols with rate results
 - auto-complete for currency code search
 - function to regularly update supported currencies list
-- animation to smoothen transition from homepage to results
+- JS animation to smoothen transition from homepage to results
 - deploy site
 - optimize server with gzip compression